FREE SHIPPING on orders over $75 International: over $250

 A historical event that occurred more than 120 years ago may be the most definitive proof of Tibetan Hei Cha's remarkable properties and medicinal value.

-Around 1895, an incident later called "Indian Tea Enters Tibet" took place.
-By that time, the British had transported a large amount of Darjeeling tea to Tibetan areas in an attempt to cut off the supply of tea from Tibetan areas by the Qing government and ensure new markets for their tea.
-Such a move would also have great political significance, as tea was the main asset of the Chinese empire to exert its influence in its border areas.
-However, due to its taste, this tea proved no match to replace the Ya'an Tibetan tea.
-More importantly, it failed to provide the medicinal effect and cater to the living needs of the local minorities the way Ya'an tea did.
-Therefore, it was only used as recreational tea by wealthy families at that time (today's sweet tea houses on the streets of Lhasa are the legacy of Indian tea entering Tibet).
+Around 1895, an incident later known as "Indian Tea Enters Tibet" occurred.
+By that time, the British had transported a large amount of Darjeeling tea to Tibetan areas in an attempt to cut off the Qing government's supply of tea to those areas and secure new markets for their tea.
+Such a move would also have great political significance, as tea was the main asset of the Chinese empire for exerting influence in its border areas.
+However, due to its taste, this tea proved no match for Ya'an Tibetan tea.
+More importantly, it failed to deliver the medicinal effects and cater to the basic needs of local minorities the way Ya'an tea did.
+Therefore, it was used only as recreational tea by wealthy families at the time (today's sweet tea houses on the streets of Lhasa are a legacy of Indian tea entering Tibet).
 At the same time, daily life in Tibet still required a steady supply of Ya'an Tibetan tea.
-At that time, the 13th Dalai Lama, Tudenggyatso, wrote to the Qing government that they should increase the supply of Tibetan tea.
-The Qing government ordered Sichuan Governor Zhao Erfeng to solve the issue.
-That's how Ya'an Tibetan tea became the only tea in history that influenced the territorial integrity of the Chinese empire and Tibet.
+At that time, the 13th Dalai Lama, Tudenggyatso, wrote to the Qing government urging them to increase the supply of Tibetan tea.
+The Qing government ordered Sichuan Governor Zhao Erfeng to solve the issue, and Tibetan consumers largely continued to prefer Chinese tea.
+These tea-trade disputes were closely tied to sovereignty issues between China, Tibet, and British India, and Ya’an Tibetan tea played a significant role in those territorial politics

 That's it for today!
-In our next blog post we'll get to know the different Tibetan tea types.
+In our next blog post, we'll learn about the different types of Tibetan tea.
 We'll also meet you with a Tibetan Black tea producer, from whom we source our fine Tibetan tea.
-They will share with you tips and tricks on how to store, brew and taste Tibetan black tea (Hei Cha – 黑茶).
+They will share tips and tricks on how to store, brew, and taste Tibetan black tea (Hei Cha – 黑茶).
 Stay tuned!